BikLab/BITMaB2-Tutorials/README.md

-# Welcome to the BITMaB workshop - Corpus Christi, TX (January 15-19, 2018)
+# Welcome to the BITMaB-2 workshop - Corpus Christi, TX (January 15-19, 2018)

 This workshop provides training on how to describe the taxonomic diversity in a marine benthic community, using both morphological taxonomy and environmental sequencing approaches (genome assembly, metabarcoding amplicons, transcriptomics using RNA-seq, and other -Omics methods).